nuclio/nuclio/README.md

 ### Create a New Function

-Create an **example.go** file, add code to import the nuclio SDK, and define a simple `Handler()` function that uses the SDK, below you can see a simple function which returns the text "Hello, World":
+Create an **example.go** file, add code to import the nuclio SDK, and define a `Handler` function that uses the SDK.

+Following is an example of a simple function that returns the text "Hello, World":
 ```golang
 package handler